 - Include additional storage and network hardware drivers (this is useful for standalone server operating system backup)

 The updated options for the schedule options in Veeam Endpoint backup are very useful.
-More complex schedules are covered in this version of Veeam Endpoint backup.
+More complex schedules are covered in this version of the Veeam Endpoint backup.
 Before and after backup options are my favorites.

 I tried all three types of backups available with Veeam Endpoint protection for Windows 10 surface.
-Entire Computer backup, Volume level backup and File Level Backup – these are 3 backup options available with Veeam Endpoint backup.
+Entire Computer backup, Volume level backup, and File-Level Backup – are 3 backup options available with Veeam Endpoint backup.

-File restoration results:- As you can see in the above picture, I selected the keep option so I’ve 2 folders called “Anoop Chandran” and “RESTORED-Anoop Chandran”.
+File restoration results:- As you can see in the above picture, I selected the keep option, so I’ve 2 folders called “Anoop Chandran” and “RESTORED-Anoop Chandran.”
 RESTORED-Anoop Chandran is the restored folder !!